Sir Hildebrand Harmsworth, 1st Baronet: Career

 Harmsworth was the publisher of The Globe from 1908 to 1911 which he bought from the Armstrong family who had been represented by Sir George Armstrong as editor-in-chief.
 Waldon Peacock became the new editor under Harmsworth who proceeded to try to modernise the paper, aspects of which had not changed for 50 years.

 He was the joint editor of a short-lived monthly periodical, New Liberal Review with his brother Cecil Harmsworth, from its foundation in 1901 to its closure in 1904.

 Described by David McKie as "famously useless", Harmsworth became a baronet in the 1922 Birthday Honours, one of a long and controversial list of honours proposed by David Lloyd George which eventually led to the Honours (Prevention of Abuses) Act 1925.
 On hearing the news, his family sent him a telegram with the sarcastic message "At last, a grateful nation has given you your due reward."

 Death and legacy

-Harmsworth died on 18 April 1929, of cirrhosis of the liver.
+Harmsworth died aged 57 on 18 April 1929, of cirrhosis of the liver.
 He is buried in St Helen's churchyard, Hove, with his second son Ronald.
 He left a legacy to Merton College to be used to fund scholarships for postgraduate study.